2-alchemists/krossboard-kubernetes-operator/README.md

 Replace `/path/to/kubeconfig` with the path of the KUBECONFIG file.

-**Create a secret from multiple KUBECONFIG file**
+**Create a secret from multiple KUBECONFIG resources**

-If you have several KUBECONFIG files, you can merge them by proceeding as hereafter.
+If you have several KUBECONFIG resources, you can merge them by proceeding as hereafter.

 Set an environment variable with a comma-seperated list of KUBECONFIG files.